followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/05 Static Collections.md

-A static collection will be serialized to JSON and embedded into the widget configuration.
+A static collection will be serialized to JSON and embedded into a control's configuration.

     <!--Razor C#-->
     @(Html.DevExtreme().SelectBox()